About us

 Toby Marshall – Artist in Residence

 As a chorister at Tewkesbury Abbey and as a music scholar at Stowe School, Toby realised the life of a professional musician was hard work and so avoided it.
 Instead he earns his living teaching literature to teenagers, including the concept of irony.
 He still plays and sings music for his own enjoyment and for that of others.
 Toby also works as a freelance graphic designer and theatrical poster designer.
 Some of his designs for Aylesbury Opera are included in a collection of visual arts at the Buckinghamshire Museum.
-He has designed covers for several published books and, since the 2018 production of The Wreckers Toby has become the in-house artist and projection designer for Arcadian Opera.
+He has designed covers for several published books and, since the much acclaimed 2018 production of The Wreckers featuring his ground breaking projections, Toby has become the in-house artist and projection designer for Arcadian Opera.